Kalangi Nathar: Kamalamuni

 However, Karuvurar in his book Vadha Kaviyam (song 584) says that "Maamuni" belonged to the "Kannar" caste.
 He does not explicitly say "Kamalamuni", but only mentions the name of "Maamuni".
 It is not clearly known whether Karuvurar refers to Kamalamuni or not.

 In Bhogar Janana Sasthra, it is mentioned that Kamalamuni attained samadhi at Madurai.
 It is believed that siddhar Kamalamuni attained samadhi at Thiruvarur.

-Confucius

-He is believed to have lived in China and to have spread the knowledge of yoga and varma kalai (acupuncture) to the Chinese people.
-As such, in India he is identified with Confucius while his disciple Bhogar is identified with Laozi.